-ANNEX H - GUIDELINES ON AUTOSAMPLER
+ANNEX G - GUIDELINES ON AUTOSAMPLER

-- 1. The autosampler shall be provided with a sampling pump suitable for collecting wastewater sample containing toxic and industrial pollutants.
-The autosampler shall be capable of collecting discrete as well as composite samples. - 2.
-The autosampler shall collect one (1) litre of discrete or composite samples based on flowrate at the last IC or pre-defined interval, which shall be decided by PUB.
-Trade premises shall change the sampling frequency as and when required by PUB. - 3.
+- 1. The autosampler shall be installed at the last inspection chamber (IC) of trade premises before the used water/trade effluent discharge enters the public sewerage system. - 2.
+The autosampler shall be provided with a sampling pump suitable for collecting used water sample containing toxic and industrial pollutants.
+The autosampler shall be capable of collecting discrete as well as composite samples. - 3.
+The autosampler shall collect one (1) litre of discrete or composite samples based on flowrate at the last IC or predefined interval, which shall be decided by PUB.
+Trade premises shall change the pre-defined interval for sampling frequency as and when required by PUB. - 4.
 Operational requirements for the autosampler are listed below: